 The Care and Keeping of Your Stainless Steel

 Stainless steel is the de facto standard for restaurant equipment for an abundance of reasons.
-It’s hard-wearing, easy to clean and, depending on the grade, resistant to bacteria — a big deal in a dining environment.
+It’s hard-wearing, easy to clean, and (depending on the grade) resistant to bacteria.
+This is a big deal in a dining environment.

 And fastidious germophobes need not fret: one cannot overclean stainless steel.